orvedahl/fortrandep/README.md

 ### Important Notes
-The directives are processed in a particular order which has important implications for understanding bugs.
+The directives are processed in a particular order which has important implications for understanding and fixing bugs.
 The order-of-operations is:

 * process all `#include` statements by simply copying the contents of the included file.
-* process all `#define` statements.
+* process all `#define` statements that do not occur inside an if block.
-* process all `#ifdef` and `#ifndef` statements, included nested if statements.
+* process all `#ifdef` and `#ifndef` statements, including nested if statements.
+After evaluation of a single if block, any `#define` directives contained in the surviving code will be parsed, allowing for conditional definitions.

 As a result of this ordering, included files can only use `#ifdef`, `#ifndef`, and `#define` directives.
-Any code inside any if statement must be pure Fortran and contain no other directives.
+The only supported directives that may appear inside an if statement are: other if blocks, `#include` directives, and `#define` directives.

 ### Example Usage
 To use the preprocessor, make sure the path to the `fortrandep` directory is included in